Last Updated on December 26, 2022 by admin

 28. Food Tour

 One of our favorite things to do while traveling is to go on a food tour.
-If you book this tour, you’ll ride bikes as you sample some of the city’s best food.
-(Pricing information linked here.)
+There’s one food tour in which visitors ride bikes and sample some of the city’s best food.
 If you like beer, you can also book a beer lovers tour.
 If you prefer a sit-down meal, you can also make reservations at the Hard Rock Cafe in Honolulu.

 29. Mai Tais at Duke’s